 Whatever approach you choose, the most important thing is to plan in advance so you have a clear understanding of your strengths and weaknesses from the start.
 Plus, to give yourself a little motivational boost during your review time, set yourself daily goals that you can aim for.

 Don’t be a hermit — foreign language is the perfect subject to learn in pairs or groups!

 Maybe you think of yourself as a bit of rock star at listening and comprehension, but when it comes to writing you’d like nothing more than to crawl under a rock and hide?
 If so, try setting up a weekly study session with a classmate who excels in your weakest area (and vice versa).
 Teaching someone else is also one of the best ways to learn, so studying in small groups is great when preparing for an exam.

-Keep the setting informal (pro tip: coffee shops are perfect study haunts), and prepare a small agenda in advance so that everyone knows what to expect.
+Keep the setting informal (pro tip: coffee shops are perfect), and prepare a small agenda in advance so that everyone knows what to expect.
 The informality of the setting will put everyone’s nerves at ease, and before you know it, your confidence will grow in leaps and bounds.

-It can’t be repeated enough — languages surround us every day, so make sure you get your nose out of the books to practice your learning in a variety of settings.
+This can’t be repeated enough: Languages surround us every day, so make sure you get your nose out of the books and practice learning in a variety of settings!
 Are you a sports fan with a penchant for Spanish football?
 Then check out the latest La Liga results on a Spanish website.
 Maybe music is more your thing?
-Subscribe to Spotify playlists of bands who sing in the language you’re learning.
+Subscribe to a Spotify playlist in the language you’re learning.
 Once you’ve found a song you like, try translating their lyrics into English.
-Not only will this expand your vocabulary, you’ll also end up learning idioms and expressions along the way and improve on your pronunciation skills.
-Plus you’ll have a pretty crazy smorgasbord of international bands with which to impress your friends at your next house party…
+Not only will this expand your vocabulary, you’ll also end up learning expressions along the way and improve on your pronunciation skills.